 The 2010 season also saw the Warriors spend a program-best six weeks ranked in the national rankings, when they rose as high as No. 8, following a 15-0-3 start, on November 2 on the way to an unbeaten season through the first two rounds of the NCAA tournament.

 D’Ambrosio is a 1985 graduate of Saint Thomas University (FL), where he received a B.A.
-Degree in Sports Administration He holds an NSCAA Advanced National Diploma and NSCAA Goalkeeping I Diploma.
+Degree in Sports Administration.
+He holds a United Soccer Coaches' Premier Diploma and a USC Director of Coaching Diploma, an NSCAA Advanced National Diploma and NSCAA Goalkeeping I Diploma.

-D’Ambrosio and his wife, Gina, reside in Andover with their sons Cooper – a three-year member of the Eastern men's soccer program (two-time LEC Defensive Player-of-the-Year) and current graduate student soccer player at Division I Central Connecticut State University -- and Carson -- a junior goalkeeper at Central.
+D’Ambrosio and his wife, Gina, reside in Andover with their sons Cooper – a three-year member of the Eastern men's soccer program (two-time LEC Defensive Player-of-the-Year) and Carson -- a graduate student goalkeeper at Division I Central Connecticut

 |EASTERN WOMEN'S SOCCER UNDER HEAD COACH CHRIS D'AMBROSIO|